Level Ground Initiative

 • Follow up with campers after their experience.

-Level Ground Process
+Level Ground Process:

-partners able to recommend beneficiary youngsters, Level Ground has already begun to make camp possible for deserving youngsters.
+Level Ground also describes a sense of accessibility to all.
+Through collaboration among participating camps and partners able to recommend beneficiary youngsters, Level Ground has already begun to make camp possible for deserving youngsters.
 There is no doubt as to the tremendous gains campers make during their summer experiences.
 Camp directors leading the way in the Level Ground project see these gains firsthand and are putting into action a profound commitment to making camp possible for more Maine youth.

 - back to top -